 Topanga State Park

-With 36 miles of hiking trails, Topanga State Park has the bragging rights of being called “The largest state park within a city limit in the US” and is located entirely within the Los Angeles city limits.
+With 36 miles of hiking trails, Topanga State Park has the bragging rights of being called “the largest state park within a city limit in the US.”
+It’s located entirely within the Los Angeles city limits.

 Temescal Canyon Trail